simplexlab/collectd_logstash_kibana/README.markdown

 ## Overview

-Collect and analyze server performance statistics using collectd, elasticsearch, and kibana.
+Collect and analyze server performance statistics using: collectd, logstash, elasticsearch, and kibana.

 ***